Freedom of Choice/Freedom from Choice

 She was sapphic in September,

-it went with her wardrobe at the time –
+it went with her wardrobe at the time –lots of plaid and pink lipstick –

 but last week, when she couldn’t resist buying